Wellness First:

 Counseling and Consultation

-Therapy for Anxiety, Stress, Loss, and Life’s Challenging Transitions
+Therapy for Caregivers Coping with Anxiety, Stress, and Grief

-You’re the expert in your own life, but we all need help sometimes to clarify our struggles, reflect on how our past impacts our present, and form strategies for achieving our goals.
+You’re the expert in your own life, but even high-achieving, hard-working people like us need help sometimes to clarify our struggles, reflect on how our past impacts our present, and form strategies for achieving our goals.
 In a word, we all need help to find better ways of coping.
 Once we’ve explored and strengthened our coping skills, we can make positive choices for lasting change and growth.

 “To be ‘well’ is not to live in a state of perpetual safety and calm, but to move fluidly from a state of adversity, risk, adventure, or excitement, back to safety and calm, and out again.
 Stress is not bad for you; being stuck is bad for you… Wellness is thus not a state of being; it is a state of action.”